-I-490 South Leg Cost (Escalated): \$1,486.0 million
+I-490 South Leg Cost (Escalated): \$1,412.0 million

-The estimated cost for the IL 390 project was \$1,838 million for purposes of the 2018 Consulting Engineers Report.
-Decreases within the I-490 South Leg are due to the transfer of scope and budget for construction of I-294 mainline work that is now re-aligned to the I-294 Central Tri-State Corridor and revised estimates for future land acquisition and construction that have resulted in an overall decrease to the EOWA Corridor Budget from \$3,299 million down to \$3,266 million.
+The estimated cost for the IL 390 project was adjusted from the previous amount of \$1,486 million as stated in the June 2019 Consulting Engineers Report.
+Decreases within the I-490 South Leg are due to revised packaging and re-alignment of construction between this segment and the I-490 North Leg segment.

+NOTE: Previous scope and budget transfer associated with construction of I-294 mainline work has been re-aligned to the Central Tri-State Corridor.
+This action resulted in a Net-Zero cost change to the Move Illinois Program through an overall decrease to the previous EOWA Corridor Budget from \$3,299 million down to \$3,266 million offset by corresponding increases to Central Tri-State.